 - Create a transformation fund to assist distressed firms during the reform period

-- Easing entry and exit of firms as well as high skilled workers
+- Easing entry and exit of firms as well as highly skilled workers

 - Simplify bankruptcy laws pertaining to companies and individuals to promote vibrant entrepreneurship